Jack Comer: In popular culture

 Comer is a major character in the 2019 film Once Upon A Time In London.

-Comer is mentioned in the song "Ghosts of Cable Street" by The Men They Couldn't Hang, where he is referred to as "Jack Spot".
+Comer is mentioned in the 1985 song "Ghosts of Cable Street" by The Men They Couldn't Hang, where he is referred to as "Jack Spot".

+Comer is an important secondary character in the 2024 novel The Great When by Alan Moore, mostly as "Jack Spot".